triviality/old_blog_that_supports_sage/_posts/2014-12-15-Subgroup-Lattice.md

 One way of getting a better understanding of a group is by considering its subgroups.
 The lattice of subgroups (more precisely, the [Hasse diagram](http://en.wikipedia.org/wiki/Hasse_diagram) of this lattice) gives us a way to visualize how these subgroups relate to each other and to their parent group.
 Here's how to do it in Sage:

-*(The Sage cells in this post are linked, so things may not work if you don't execute them in order.
-You have to execute the following cell for the rest to work.)*
+*(The Sage cells in this post are linked, so things may not work if you don't execute them in order.)*

 <div class="linked">
   <script type="text/x-sage">